-I don’t know anyone who would wish for a more painful labour.
+I don’t know anyone who wants a more painful labour!

 Yet, so many women go through labour every single day, not realising there are simple things that can actually make labour pain worse.